esonia/Practice_Git/README.md

 Noticed the change is only on branch.
 Need to push this to main through UI.
 Lets try

 Couldnt find Push.
 Lets create another branch from Branch 1 and see if both can be pushed together

+Sub branch 1 - Additional line added for testing.
+Now see how to merge the changes to main